DarqRix/mc-hack-instances-prism/README.md

 Some instances have optimization mods other don't (using sodium for fabric and embedium for forge)

+### Don't forget to select the correct java path
+### Don't forget to increase the default 4gb of RAM

 How to install prism launcher instances?
 > This is the [video](https://youtu.be/CA2fdUzChCo?si=m3JoSt-hQRzCpVbd&t=267) made by [BillyDaBongo](https://www.youtube.com/@BillyDaBongo) that i recommend.